qiulang/vllm-sglang-perf/readme.md

 └────────────────────────────┴─────────────────────────────────┘
 ```

 **For 2 A10 GPU, SGLang showed significantly higher response time variance and less predictable throughput.** At the first it is hard to believe this, so I test many times to confirmed that.
+I then tested on **4 A10** GPU, SGLang still showed this strange behavious.
+Refer to the complete result [here](./4A10.md)

-For 2 A10 GPU, vLLM indeed showed a slightly better result for 1 A10 GPU.
+For 2 A10 GPU, vLLM indeed showed a slightly better result for 1 A10 GPU (same 4 A10).

-#### vLLM with 30 Concurrent Requests (300 total)
+#### vLLM with 30 Concurrent Requests (300 total) on 2 A10

 ```
            vLLM Stress Test Results - 2025-04-27 14:26:27